Crinan Canal winter works: Bellanoch Bridge towpath closure

 In October 2025, we commissioned a geophysical survey of the embankment.
 A geophysical survey is a way of producing a 3D visualisation of the internal structure of an area of land using electrical currents.
 It has allowed us to map the interior of the embankment and has informed the best approach to repairing the structure.Â

-From Monday 9th February, Mackenzie Construction Ltd will mobilise to begin dewatering a section of the canal adjacent to the sinkhole.
-They will then excavate, backfill and rebuild this section of the embankment (approximately 30m in length and 5m wide), covering a more extensive area than historic repairs.
+On Monday 9th February, Mackenzie Construction Ltd mobilised on site and then began dewatering a section of the canal adjacent to the sinkhole.
+They have now begun to excavate, backfill and rebuild this section of the embankment (approximately 30m in length and 5m wide), covering a more extensive area than historic repairs.
 They will then reline this section of the canal.Â

 We have avoided dewatering the entire stretch between locks 13 and 14, preferring a less intrusive approach of using dams and pumps to dewater just the section under repair.Â